A player-driven meta with card bans and ID selection restrictions based on a point system. Experimentation, surprising combos, and loads of fun.

 The name came to me during one of my daily "early morning coffee creative brainstorming" rushes (read as: when the first coffee of the day kicked in).
 Very fittingly due to the nature of the format and the times, it seemed to have garnered decent recognition and humble following, to my absolute pleasure at adding to the tremendous community-driven wonder that the game of Netrunner currently is.

 The first four events had the "Iberian" prefix, as Spain and Catalunya (where I resided at the time) were of the first European areas to go into full lockdown.
 That prefix was eventually dropped as many more countries started introducing similar restrictions (and the series itself started having very international guests from all over the planet).

 Just as the event dropped its geographical prefix, it also started becoming a bit more formal, with the foundation of the Lockdown Council - the group of Top 4 players from all previous and future editions.

-As of the end of 2020, the first season of the format is coming to its end, with 2021 promising more games and surprises for fans of the format.
+As of the end of 2020, the first season of the format came to its end, with 2021 offering more games and surprises for fans of the format.

 The Lockdown logo